Wobblyyyy/docs/pathfinder2/documentation.md

 quickly, utilizing the curve to cut time.
 You can also make a trajectory speed up or slow down or just about anything else, except not actually anything else.

+##### How splines work
+Here's the answer: spline interpolation.
+Basically, you input an X value and get out a Y value.
+It's similiar to a linear equation, or any equation, for that matter.

+##### When to use a spline
+Splines have quite a few use cases.
+- Making a robot move in a curvy pattern
+- Dynamically varying the speed or tolerance of a follower
+- Making a non-linear controller

+##### When to NOT use a spline
+Splines can be overused quite easily, so I'd suggest that you avoid using splines whenever possible.
+By "possible" I mean whenever it doesn't harm you in any way - if using a spline would be more effective, but would require more work, I'd encourage you to put in the extra work.

 ##### What's a step value?
 You'll see the term `step` used quite often when dealing with splines.
 In